schen0x/unagi-os/README-os.md

 - Use the VGA Text-mode interface to clear the screen and print.
 - The Video Memory is mapped to a specific address (e.g., 0xB8000) during the boot process (probably handled by BIOS).
 - [(VGA) Text Mode, OSDEV](https://wiki.osdev.org/Printing_To_Screen)

+## U14 INTERRUPT DESCRIPTOR TABLE (IDT) (PROTECTED MODE INTERRUPTS)

+- Initialize an array of IDT, usually IDT[256].
+- Describe the array in IDTR ((length-1=0x7ff)(2 bytes) + base address (4 bytes))
+- Define a interrupt handler and write the IDT array to the IDTR.
+- Use `lidt[idtr]` in asm to load the Interrupt Descriptor Tables.
+- Use `Int 0` to invoke an "Interrupt Gate" interrupt.
+- (TODO?
+If IRET is necessary, this is done by asm, the IRET seems to loads many more registers from the stack than RET).

 ## ASSEMBLY